Back To Dirt

-Back to dirt is an interdisciplinary research project by the experimental design & material research studio Aléa, proposing a new, more integrated myco-fabrication process.
+Back To Dirt is an interdisciplinary research project.
+Developed by experimental design and material research Studio Aléa, they propose a new, more integrated myco-fabrication process.

-With the goal to reimagine processes of fabrication that are regenerative, Back to dirt recognises an opportunity in the disconnect between mycelium’s use in design and its capacity in the ecosystem.
+With the goal to reimagine processes of fabrication that is regenerative, Back To Dirt recognises an opportunity in the disconnect between mycelium’s use in design and its capacity in the ecosystem.

 Myco-fabrication allows for the creation of bio-circular materials and presents a promising alternative to traditional industrial fabrication methods.
-However, the process takes place in a sterile lab to avoid contamination, while in its natural environment the organism thrives on the diversity of its interrelationships.
-It is in this disparity that we lose the opportunity to co-benefit in our manufacturing processes.
+However, the process takes place in a sterile lab to avoid contamination, while in its natural environment, the organism thrives on the diversity of its interrelationships.
+It is in this disparity that we lose the opportunity to mutually benefit in these manufacturing processes.

 This ongoing research is supported by FAIRE Paris.

 Back To Dirt is a collaboration with Carole Collet (Living Systems Lab) expanding on this new myco-fabrication process and exploring textiles as a means to create a soft digestive mould hosted in the soil to control and harvest mycelium-grown artefacts at ambient temperature.
 By integrating a range of fabric manipulation techniques, they have explored the potential of textiles as a skin interface to mediate and guide the morphology of mycelium.
 The result is a series of miniature chair prototypes grown in soil.